 The Giant Pacific Octopus was the coolest thing ever!
 We stood mesmerized.
 Hey, only a few facilities in the world have them, and it was worth the price of admission just to see them up close.
 We also adored the otters!
 We had to drag my 13-year-old daughter away from the Otter area, or she would have stayed there all night.
 The Aquarium is a must for everyone!
 First class!
 278katen, Charlotte, North Carolina

-If you are unable to plan a day time visit, or if you want to experience the Aquarium at night, the Monterey Bay Aquarium Sleepover maybe just the opportunity for you.
+If you cannot plan a daytime visit, or if you want to experience the Aquarium at night, the Monterey Bay Aquarium Sleepover may be just the opportunity for you.

-As the name suggests, visitors get to spend the night at the Aquarium, indulging in fun activities, bedtime snack, and a bed under the blanket of sea stars.
+As the name suggests, visitors get to spend the night at the Aquarium, indulging in fun activities, bedtime snacks, and a bed under the blanket of sea stars.

-The next morning, you wake up to an excellent breakfast and can start exploring the beautiful marine creatures of the Aquarium yet again.
+The following day, you wake up to an excellent breakfast and can start exploring the beautiful marine creatures of the Aquarium yet again.

-Enjoy snacks or fine dining along with the best on-site views of the Monterey Bay.
+Enjoy snacks or fine dining along with the best on-site views of Monterey Bay.

 It serves casual quick bites ranging from brick oven pizzas and burgers to delicious desserts.

 Centrally located, offering beautiful views of Monterey Bay, the Coffee Bar at the Aquarium is a must stop to enjoy refreshing and organic beverages and coffee drinks.

 The Coffee Bar is open from 10 am to 5 pm.

 The Restaurant at the Aquarium offers you the opportunity to sit back, relax and enjoy the seasonal cuisine of the area.

 The restaurant stays open from 11 am to 3 pm.